RockyRickaby/Chip8-in-C/README.md

 # CHIP-8 implementation (in C)

 I want to one day be able to create a NES emulator, even if not a good one.
 Since that is pretty much not possible right now, I decided to implement something simpler.
-I followed [these](https://multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/) [two](https://tobiasvl.github.io/blog/write-a-chip-8-emulator/) tutorials while building this implementation of the CHIP-8.
+I followed [these](https://multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/) [two](https://tobiasvl.github.io/blog/write-a-chip-8-emulator/) tutorials while building this implementation of the CHIP-8 plus [this](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM) nice technical reference.

 ## Building and running